 Males grow up to 1 inch long and have unique features like a white body with eight vertical red bars, yellow spots on the middle fins, and a longer second spine in the dorsal fin.

 They lack scales and have grooves between and behind their eyes.
 Found at depths between 39 and 115 feet.
-They can be seen alone or in small groups on hard corals.

 7. Redbarred hawkfish